 Notably missing from this list: The simple execution of legal work.

 A well-constructed legal report can boost your relationships with your highest-ranking stakeholders by putting the in-house Legal Department in the context of the business.
-If you’ve been relying on a quarterly memo, it may be time for a pivot: Visual charts and graphs will make your case far more effectively than a text-heavy document when reporting to the CEO and Board.
+If you’ve been relying on a quarterly text-heavy memo or email, it may be time for a pivot: legal reports that include visual charts and graphs will make your case far more effectively than a text-heavy document when reporting to the CEO and Board.

-As one general counsel (and Xakia user) put it, lawyers think in blocks of text; business people think in charts and graphs.
+As one general counsel at BlueScope (and Xakia user) put it, lawyers think in blocks of text; business people think in charts and graphs.

 Your executives and directors may be your most time-crunched demographic.
-Make it easy for them.
+Make it easy for them with simple and clear legal reports.
 What are the most critical pieces of information for the individuals responsible for the success of the organization as a whole?

 1. Risk